formstate/formstate/docs/README.md

 [Powered by your github ⭐s](https://github.com/basarat/formstate/stargazers).

+Note that the API is quite simple and consists of `Validator`, `FieldState` and `FormState`.
+It is written in TypeScript and designed for TypeSafety.

+We could explain the API, but we feel that helping people understand how truly simple it is by explaining all the rational is even better 🌹.

+## Mobx

+This project depends upon [mobx][mobx].
+Long story short, mobx allows you to write semantic JavaScript / TypeScript code and offload the UI data binding / updating for you.
+We encourage you to check them out if you are not familiar with [mobx][mobx].

+We provide two simple *state* classes `FieldState<TValue>` and `FormState`.
+These are UI framework independent (e.g. do not depend on ReactJs or AngularJS etc) as that binding is taken care of by mobx.
+We just manage the state for a Field (`FieldState`) or any number of Fields (`FormState`).
+Both of these have very simple semantics and can easily be powered by any number of UI inputs.
+More on this later.

 ## Validator

 We believe that validation should have simple semantics.
 Validation is provided by a validator.
 The following is the signature for a validator.